csjx/realtime-data/docs/source/user/user-guide.rst

 Troubleshooting Instrument Drivers
 ----------------------------------

 There may be many reasons why an instrument driver isn’t streaming data, but most issues tend to be associated with power outages, network outages, or memory/file issues with the DataTurbine service.
 The first step in troubleshooting is to view the log file for the given instrument.
-As an example, to view the 20m 1200kHz ADCP streaming log file, issue the following command as the `kilonalu` user in a terminal on the server in question (either shore station or campus bbl server)
+As an example, to view the 20m 1200kHz ADCP streaming log file, issue the following command as the `kilonalu` user in a terminal on the server in question (either shore station or campus server)
 ::

 $ tail -f /var/log/rbnb/KN02XX_020ADCP020R00-Source.log